ressu-coding-club/club-website/README.md

 ## About the project

-This website is a homepage of the Ressu's coding club.
-Learn about us, check our prjocets and maybe even join us!
+This website is a homepage of the Ressu coding club.
+Learn about us, check our projects and maybe even join us!

 ![Website](/images/x.jpg "website")